-Confirmed studies take time and are exceedingly complex when TCM is prescribed in its individual-based approach diagnostic pattern-based approach.
+Confirmed studies take time and are exceedingly complex when TCM is prescribed in its individual-centred, mind-body pattern-based diagnostic approach.
 Meanwhile it is being used liberally in China while scoffed at here.
 Now is a time to be taking it seriously and governments should be funding it and even advocating it as an adjunct therapy to ease burden on hospitals.

 Honestly — skeptics can ahead and do essentially nothing because science hasn’t “confirmed” it yet, meanwhile I will take my advanced technical herbal formulations, adapted through centuries of clinical epidemic experience, as well as immunity “boosting” (yup I said it — because it is a legitmate medical term in our field) mushroom combinations, and numerous other traditional supportives, against the background of my already relatively pristine health based on TCM subtle symptomatology — and we’ll see who fares better.
 Both in this pandemic — and when experiencing chronic entirely preventable health concerns in general.